 Bender Board Cost | 5 Rolls x $35/Roll | $175 |

-Weed barrier fabric is used in most installations.
+Weed barrier fabric is used in most installations and it is available at most stores that sell artificial turf.
 It's a cloth-like fabric that lays under the surface of the artificial turf.
 It prevents seeds from penetrating the ground beneath.
-In our experience, weed barriers cause the build-up of bacteria under the surface over time and are ineffective against aggressive weeds.
+In our experience, weed barriers cause the build-up of bacteria under the surface over time and are ineffective against aggressive weeds in the long term.
 For these reasons, we don't include a weed barrier layer by default.
 Instead, we recommend using a weed-preventer herbicide.
-However, we're adding weed barrier fabric to our cost list because of how common it is in turf installation.
+However, we're adding weed barrier fabric to our cost list because of how common it is in DIY artificial grass installation.
 Weed barrier fabric comes in rolls that are 1,500 sq. ft. for around $80.

 Because our sample yard is only 500 sq. ft. one roll will be more than enough!